After a spinal cord injury, you may experience abnormal bone growth below your level of injury. This is a condition called heterotopic ossification.

 photo source: NCBI

-Nearly 90% of heterotopic ossification cases in spinal cord injury patients occur at the hips; however, it can also occur at the knees, elbows, and shoulders.
+Nearly 90% of heterotopic ossification cases in spinal cord injury patients occur at the hips; however, it can also occur at the knees, elbows, and shoulders, depending on what the level of injury is (heterotopic ossification will only occur below the level of injury).

-Heterotopic ossification can range from very mild and irrelevant to extremely debilitating.
+Heterotopic ossification can range from very mild to extremely debilitating.

 Common symptoms include: